 Top 3 Benefits of Completing Your Automotive Training in Texas

 Pursuing an auto technology career can result in some truly appealing advantages, particularly in the Lone Star State.
 After all, Texans love to drive.
-In fact, the state is home to more than 19.6 million registered vehicles.
-And, on average, licensed drivers in Texas travel more than 15,590 miles each year in their cars and trucks.
-That's about 15.7% above the national average.*
+In fact, the state is home to more than 24.8 million registered vehicles.
+And every day, those vehicles travel a total of over 540 million miles.1

 Plus, consider these benefits:

 1. A Growing Number of Job Opportunities

 When it comes to the automotive service trade, this state already has some of the highest levels of employment in America.
 In fact, in 2018, Texas had more employed diesel mechanics than any other state.
 And it ranked number two in the nation for the number of employed auto mechanics and auto body repairers.2